 Not selecting unique content for each prospect or situation

-Let's dive into each and see how you can avoid it.
+Let's dive into each to see how you can avoid it.

 1. Assigning too much or too little content

-You want to give each prospect enough information to have a better sales conversation.
-You don't need to assign them the entire encyclopedia.
+You want to give each prospect enough information to have a better sales conversation, but you don't need to assign them the entire encyclopedia.

 How to fix it: